gcornu/web-browser-for-children-mobile/README.md

-web-browser-for-children
+web-browser-for-children-mobile
 ========================

-Mozilla student project realised by students of the Ecole Centrale de Lyon
+This project is a fork of the web-browser-for-children project.
+It intends to create a version for Firefox Mobile of this addon.

 This project uses a blacklist server that can be found here: https://github.com/gcornu/ffc-blacklist-server